gaperton/Type-R/README.md

 - `model.initialize( attrs, options, owner )` uses thrird parameter to set owner, `options.collection` is ignored.
 - default model cid prefix is `m`
 - model.set `unset` option is deprecated.
+- model `change:attr` events are not bubbled up by collection by default.
+Manual `bubbleEvents` spec is required.